trevor-moon/linux-themer/README.md

 ## About

+This is a lightweight wrapper of the `gsettings` utility to quickly tweak linux desktop environment theme settings (e.g., icon themes).

+### Motivation

-Are you always changing your desktop's appearance based on your mood, experiment, or a random need for something different?
+Are you always changing your desktop's appearance based on your mood, experimenting with various designs, or a random need for something different?
 ME TOO.
 I created this tool to quickly change some of the more common desktop environment theme settings.
-Moreover, adjusting these settings from command line is useful when you want to toggle between light and dark themes.
+Ultimately, adjusting these settings from command line is useful when you want to toggle between light and dark themes or generate configuration files.

 Another motivation for this utility is to tweak theme settings without the long path and key names needed in `gsettings` - the built-in utility for tweaking.
 A table of `gsetting` commands and their equivalent in `themer`  are shown below.